The profinite genus of the groups $\mathbb{Z}^n\rtimes C_{p^2}$: Profinite genus of semi-direct products

 \section{Profinite genus of semi-direct products}

-In this section, to economize notation, by ``faithful semidirect product'' we mean a semidirect product $\mathcal{E}=M \rtimes_{\psi_{}} G$, where as always $G = C_{p^2},$ $M$ is a finitely generated free abelian group and the action of $G$ on $M$ is faithful.
+In this section, to economize notation, by ``faithful semidirect product'' we mean a semidirect product $\mathcal{E}=M \rtimes_{\psi_{}} G$, where $G = C_{p^2},$ $M$ is a finitely generated free abelian group and the action of $G$ on $M$ is faithful.
+We will denote also by $M$ the $\Z G$-lattice induced by $\psi$.

-We will calculate the cardinality of the genus of $\mathcal{E}$ in the class $\mathfrak{RF}$.
+We will calculate the cardinality of the genus of $\mathcal{E}$ in the class finitely generated residually finite groups.
 However, as we will see below, the size of the genus depends on the structure of the $\Z G$-module $M_{}$, so we will divide the work into cases.